 The waiver of a departmental hearing is agreed to by completing a Departmental Hearing Waiver form that must be signed by the student, instructor and departmental hearing officer.
-Upon agreement of the waiver of departmental hearing, a copy of the completed waiver form will be shared with the College of Pharmacy Assistant/Associate Dean for Graduate Programs and the Provost Office to be included on a list of recorded cases of academic honesty violations.
+Upon agreement of the waiver of departmental hearing, a copy of the completed waiver form will be shared with the college dean's office and the Provost Office to be included on a list of recorded cases of academic honesty violations.
 Following graduation, the student can request that his/her name be removed from these lists.
 An agreement to settle an academic honesty infraction via a waiver of the formal departmental hearing will not result in any record being kept that is reflected on the student's transcript.
 If the departmental hearing officer has not received a response from the student within 10 class days of the notification of these options, the departmental hearing officer shall, within the next five class days, schedule a departmental hearing.